AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-dita-search.md

 **attribute** - A list of attributes that you want to search.
 For each attribute, you need to create an individual entry in the `attribute` element.

-Perform the following steps to add custom DITA elements or attributes in the search serialization file:
+The following tabs provide instructions to add custom DITA elements or attributes in the search serialization file based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]